 Recently, the FIDE World Chess Champsionship Match 2016 was held in New York City where Magnus Carlsen defeated Sergey Karjakin in a tie-breaker after best-of-12 series with ten draws and one match for each competitor.
 Indeed, shortly after the ENIAC was built in the 1940s1 people started to use computer to play chess and to optimize strategies.
 Of course, the FIDE Championship got an online coverage were experts would analyze each move with the help of computer programs.

 This combination of chess and computers took me back to 1997, when I managed to install for the very first time GNU/Linux.
 It was a CD of the German SuSE distribution that came with a magazine, which I got from one of my high-school teachers (I was fourteen years old at that time).
 Naturally I had lived in a DOS-based world with some incipient passage through Windows 95, God forbids.
 The kernel in the CD was version 2.0.33 I recall.
 And it turned up that support for accessing FAT32 systems had been recently added, but in version 2.0.35.
-So I had to download the kernel source (using with an analog modem over a phohe line at a speed of 14.4 kbps) and recompile it just to get to my files that were stored in a DOS partition.
+So I had to download the kernel source (using an analog modem over a phone line at a blatant speed of 14.4 kbps) and to recompile it from scratch just to get access to my files that were stored in a DOS partition.
 Note that this was around August 1997, whilst the first announcement of the existence of what would become the Linux kernel was also in August but 1991.
 Six years is less than the time that has passed since I started to write wasora in 2009, and it does not even have a decent manual yet.

 I used to play chess in DOS using a CGA graphic card adapter, so I was expecting to see at least a checkerboard.
 Or a greeting menu.
 Or anything else.
-Therefore I closed the terminal and move on to explore other aspects of the combination of GNU and its Linux kernel.
+Therefore I closed the terminal and moved on to explore other aspects of the combination of GNU and its Linux kernel.

 This is called separation of policy from mechanism and is a cornerstone rule of the UNIX philosophy, known as the “separation rule.”2 So the black screen with the cryptic message was just the backend: a very complex program—from the computational point of view—that knew how to play chess like a master but knew nothing about graphics.
 The backend I executed was expecting an instruction like